-Many home improvement products have the potential to leave your floors, surfaces, and furniture covered in dust and debris.
+Many kitchen remodeling products have the potential to leave your floors, surfaces, and furniture covered in dust and debris.
 However, this doesn’t have to be the case.
-Whether you are currently redesigning your bathroom, opening up your living room, or installing a new kitchen, there are ways that you can minimize the disruption.
-Here, we’re going to take a look at a few of the ways you can keep your home clean while remodeling.
+Whether you are currently doing a bathroom remodeling project, opening up your living room, or installing a new kitchen, there are ways that you can minimize the disruption.
+Here, we’re going to take a look at a few of the ways you can keep your home clean while working on a kitchen remodeling project.
 Well the answer might be at this link, https://www.archute.com/best-vacuum-for-tile-floors-cleaning/.

 Remove Anything That Doesn’t Need to Be There